-Secretary of State Mike Pompeo is not running for U.S. Senate, a State Department spokesperson tells Axios, a political news and information site.
+Secretary of State Mike Pompeo is not running for U.S. Senate,

 Jonathan Swan, a reporter for Axios, tweeted Tuesday night that he spoke to Morgan Ortagus, the State Department spokesperson.

 Ortagus told Swan that she spoke to Pompeo and Time Magazine's report is completely false.
 She went on to say he is 100 percent focused on being President Trump's Secretary of State.